 test/data.sql

-You can run all this by using the following command: yarn build:db
+You can run all this by using the following command: npm run build:db

 Alternatively, you might use the ./sh/build-database.sh